fadeh2013/MyWeb/content/authors/admin/_index.md

 title: Dr. Fadhah Amer Alanazi
 ---

-Alice Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Fadhah Alanazi is an assistant professor of statistics at the Prince Sultan University.
+Her research interests include copula/vine copula models, pruning/truncating regular vine copula model, and mixture models.
+She leads the introduction to probability and statistic course's team.
+She is a member in the Theoretical and Applied Sciences (TAS) Research lab, and the  linguistic lab, at Prince Sultan University, Riyadh, Saudi Arabia.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.